roshanbhatt420/NumPytutorial/README.md

 # NumPy Tutorial

 ## Overview
-This contains the simple exercises and examples I completed as part of a NumPy tutorial.
+This contains simple exercises and examples I completed as part of a NumPy tutorial.
 NumPy is a powerful library for numerical computing in Python, and this tutorial helped me understand its basic concepts and functionalities.

 ## Features
 - Basics of NumPy arrays and their operations